-Summary.
-We evaluated the effectiveness and efficiency of LoPD in both the same program and different program cases in this section.
-The evaluation result demonstrates that LoPD can effectively and efficiently detect the software plagiarism.
+We evaluate the effectiveness and efficiency of LoPD with the same program, different program and library code reuse cases respectively in this section.
+The evaluation result demonstrates that LoPD can effectively and efficiently detect the whole program plagiarism and partial plagiarism.
 LoPD can quickly find the dissimilarity between two different programs.
 It sheds some light on the selection of the maximum iteration threshold.
 Since in the evaluation of different program cases LoPD can find the first true path deviation within 3 iterations and more than 10 true path deviations within 30 iterations, we believe normally 100 iterations is a reasonable tradeoff between the accuracy and efficiency.